Specialism

 What constitutes starting work for planning permission?

-In fact, this is where things get less straightforward.
 You might think that at this point you have to start work and keep going until you finish.
-But in practice, that’s not how things work.
+But that’s not quite how things work.
 In many cases, if you make some kind of clearly visible first action, you can keep your approval alive without beginning the main construction phase.

 These are the actions – ‘material operations’ – listed in the amended version of the Town And Country Planning Act 1990 that demonstrate the beginning of work (often referred to as ‘commencement of development’) on a site: